Ann Hui: Career

 Hui's concern for regular people, and especially women, became the most common theme in her films.
 She creates stories of the experiences of women.
 One of her most personal works is Song of the Exile (1990), a semi-autobiographical film about family connections and identity.
 It depicts the story of a young woman, Cheung Hueyin, returning to Hong Kong for her sister's wedding after studying film in London for several years.
 Hueyin and her mother, who is Japanese, do not seem to have a steady relationship.
 As the film follows Hueyin's journey to her mother's home town in Japan, Hueyin and her mother are forced to re-examine their relationship, as both have been uprooted from their own countries.
 "Its narratives of migration also spoke to the displacement of the Hong Kong people as they left the colony in panic to escape the impending Chinese rule."
 The film won both the Hong Kong Film Awards and Golden Horse Award for Best Director.
 She served as the president of the Hong Kong Film Directors' Guild in 2004.

-In the 1990s, Hui worked on more-commercial films.
+In the 1990s, Hui worked on more commercial films.
 She directed fewer films herself, as she focused on behind-the-scenes work for other filmmakers.
 The theme of displacement still recurs in her work.
 During the mid-1990s, Hui started a film project about the Tiananmen Square massacre and the reactions of Hong Kong citizens, but the project was not completed due to lack of funding.
-Throughout her career, Hui has taken chances to develop more intense and ambitious films, while making a name for herself.
+Throughout her career, Hui has taken chances to develop more intense and ambitious films while making a name for herself.

-Hui said in an interview that she wants to do more socially conscious projects.
-She knows the difficulties of finding projects that would do that and "attract investors as well as appeal to the public."
+Hui said in an interview that she wanted to do more socially conscious projects.
+She knew the difficulties of finding projects that would do that and "attract investors as well as appeal to the public."
 Her goal was to "present something that is watchable and at the same time attractive" and allow the public to analyse the social issues involved.
 Hui is known for making controversial films; the interview, in particular, described the horrors of increased crime and unemployment rates in Tin Shui Wai, Hong Kong.
 Two of her films that focus on these issues are The Way We Are (2008) and Night and Fog (2009), while maintaining a motif of displacement.

 The 45th annual Hong Kong International Film Festival was held in April 2021.
-Hui is one of the six veteran Hong Kong filmmakers who directed Johnnie To Kei-Fung's highly anticipated anthology film: Septet: The Story of Hong Kong (2020).
+Hui was one of the six veteran Hong Kong filmmakers who directed Johnnie To Kei-Fung's highly anticipated anthology film: Septet: The Story of Hong Kong (2020).
 The other filmmakers were Sammo Hung, Ringo Lam, Patrick Tam Kar-Ming, Tsui Hark, Yuen Woo-ping and Johnnie To.
-The short films were shot entirely on 35 mm film; each touches on a nostalgic and moving story set across time periods, with each an ode to the city.
+The short films were shot entirely on 35 mm film; each touches on a nostalgic and moving story set across different time periods, with each an ode to the city.